-Power Output Test A WARNING Make sure the key-switch is in the "OFF" position, then remove the key.
-Place the forward-reverse switch in the center "OFF" position.
-Set the park brake.
-Place blocks under the front wheels to prevent vehicle movement.
-AWARNING The rear drive wheels may rotate during some of the following tests.
+Power Output Test

+The rear drive wheels may rotate during some of the following tests.
 Block the front wheels, raise the rear drive wheels off the ground, and support the vehicle with jack stands.
-Failure to do so may cause the vehicle to move and cause property damage and/or serious bodily injury.
+Failure to do so may cause the vehicle to move and cause severe bodily injury and/or property damage.

 Rotating rear drive wheels are a potential hazard.
 Keep hands, arms, legs and loose clothing away from the rear drive wheels while conducting tests.
 Failure to do so may cause serious bodily injury.

+- 1. Make sure the key-switch is in the "OFF" position, then remove the key. - 2.
+Place the forward-reverse switch in the center "OFF" position. - 3.
+Set the park brake. - 4.
+Place blocks under the front wheels to prevent vehicle movement.